darthvader55/Intelligent-5G-Resource-Orchestration/README.md

 (2) [`timegan.py`](codefiles/timegan.py)

-  - Training and development of the TimeGAN model, and subsequent generation of synthetic network data.
+  - Development and training of the TimeGAN model, and subsequent generation of synthetic network data.

 (3) [`qualitative.py`](codefiles/qualitative.py)